MadElf1337/Melanoma-Classification/README.md

 # Melanoma Classification NN

-A Neural Network for the classification of Melanoma types using Transfer Learning on EfficientNetB7 architecture
+A Neural Network for the classification of Melanoma types using a custom Residual Block based CNN as well as a transfer learning implementation of EfficientNetB0